 Past President- The past president will assist the new president and any new board members with a seamless flow of information regarding all aspects of the organization.

-All positions, on the executive board, are voted on at our annual Fall meeting in September of each year.
+All positions, on the executive board, are voted on at our annual June meeting.
 In case of a vacancy in any position the President may assign someone to the board, with the approval of the remaining members of the current Executive Board.

 All positions, except for the position of At Large Band Director, can be filled by either band directors or non- band directors.
 But it is asked that any one running for any position on the board be familiar with the organization and have participated within the NESBA community.